 A Management Zone can have one or more encryption keys.
 At any one time, however, there is only one active key.
-The active key is used to encrypt new removable data drives.
-The non-active keys are retained in order to decrypt removable drives that were encrypted when the non-active keys were the active keys.
+The active key is used to encrypt new files.
+The non-active keys are retained in order to decrypt files that were encrypted when the non-active keys were the active keys.

 For example, assume that Key1 is the active key.
-All Endpoint Security Agents use Key1 to encrypt removable data drives.
+All Endpoint Security Agents use Key1 to encrypt files.
 You then generate a new key, Key2, which automatically becomes the active key.
-After Key2 is distributed to devices (during an agent refresh), the Endpoint Security Agent uses it to encrypt new removable data drives.
-The agent uses Key1 to open any removable drives encrypted with that key.
+After Key2 is distributed to devices (during an agent refresh), the Endpoint Security Agent uses it to encrypt new files.
+The agent uses Key1 to open any files encrypted with that key, then updates the files to the active key (Key2).